mor-uto/KarlsonEssentials/README.md

 *only works if graphics mode is set to fast!*
 - disables lights from lamps
 - removes the bloom effect in doorFrames and some weapons

+## Configuration

+all features are togglable from the config file `BepInEx\config\me.moruto.karlson.MoreFps.cfg`